stashed/docs/docs/addons/redis/customization/index.md

 ### Passing arguments to the backup process

-Stash Redis addon uses [mysqldump](https://redis.com/kb/en/mysqldump) for backup.
-You can pass arguments to the `mysqldump` through `args` param under `task.params` section.
+Stash Redis addon uses [redis-dump-go](https://github.com/yannh/redis-dump-go) for backup.
+You can pass arguments to the `redis-dump-go` through `args` param under `task.params` section.

-The below example shows how you can pass the `--databases testdb` to take backup for a specific redis databases named `testdb`.
+The below example shows how you can pass the `-db 1` to take backup only the database with index 1.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1